 Places to Stay

 Commercial RV parks can be found all across the continent.
 Most offer full hookups and include a laundry room, general store, recreational facilities and other amenities.
 Nightly fees can be high, but monthly and seasonal stays will lower the cost.
-Getting peak-season reservations in popular destinations can be challenging (see the related article, “Full-Timing Can Be a Full-Time Job”).
+Getting peak-season reservations in popular destinations can be challenging.

 Campground membership programs can also reduce costs.
 Good Sam Club members save 10 percent on nightly stays at more than 2,400 Good Sam Parks.
 Passport America and the Happy Camper Club offer 50 percent discounts on camping fees at member parks.